richardschoen/appiandeploymentapi/README.md

 This folder contains the configuration information for creating a sample Appian application that can exercise the Deployment REST API to list packages.

 ## scripts folder
-This folder contains the sample scripts I created to exercise and use the Appian REST Deployment API
+This folder contains the sample deployment scripts I created to exercise and use the Appian REST Deployment API